36kbCertifiedDumb/cli-website/README.md

 I realized that all of this was a huge,
 complex illusion designed to distract us from a single,
-simple goal: delivering content to users.
+simple goal. delivering content to users.

 And so, I withdrew from the arms race.
 I threw away all my weapons, stripped away all my armor,